juliamrch/celia-site/README.md

 # Astro Starter Kit Powered Portfolio

-This is a very simple static site made with Astro for my friend [Célia](https://www.linkedin.com/in/célia-bonalair-869247250/).
+This is a very simple static site made with 🚀Astro for my friend [Célia](https://www.linkedin.com/in/célia-bonalair-869247250/).

 If you want to use the same template for your portfolio, follow these instructions.